 SciHonor Devotion began her studies in the field of Reproductive Health in 1999 She trained and certified as a Birth Doula, Postpartum Doula, Childbirth Educator, Maternal Child Health Specialist, Certified Lactation Counselor, Perinatal Mental Health Support Group Facilitator, Homebirth Midwife Assistant, and is now a Midwifery Student .
 She established Earth’s Natural Touch: Birth Care & Beyond in 2001.
 In 2016 the Dada Zuri Sisterhood (#DadaZuri) was born.
 SciHonor created the Doula Skills: Beyond the Basics Program in response to the need for more racially diverse and competent Doulas to support families from a culturally aligned & responsive lens.

 14. What kinds of advocacy or policy work is Earth’s Natural Touch involved in?
-This is a REALLY important questions to ask because it helps you to understand the goals of the organization you choose to train with.
-We are working in partnership with local and national organizations to impact birth outcomes in underserved and underrepresented communities.
-Our partners include Bridgeport Prospers United Way, March of Dimes, New Haven Healthy Start.
-The CT State Office of Early Childhood and others.
-We have representatives on the Connecticut State Doula Task Force and the Doulas 4 Connecticut Coalition working with legislators, community members, and organizations to ensure that equitable, culturally congruent doula care is accessible to the families who would benefit from it the most.
+This is a REALLY important question to ask the training organizations you are considering because it helps you to understand the functions & goals of the organization you choose to train with.
+We could train Doulas every weekend with a 3-5 day training and make money doing so.
+However, we are not interested in training hundreds and thousands of Doulas, then sending them out into an unstable or nonexistent workforce.
+As founding members of the Connecticut Doula Coalition, Doulas 4 CT, we have been working for almost 4 years with legislators, community members, and organizations both in and out of state, to ensure that equitable, culturally responsive doula care is accessible to the families who would benefit from it the most, and also so that doulas can make a living wage doing the work they trained to do.
 We hope that local change with influence national change for all Doulas.
 We facilitate workshops on the Black reproductive experience for medical professionals & medical students and enjoy speaking at colleges and universities.
-Currently, we span through CT, MA, RI, NY, NJ, PA, DE, MD, FL, NC, GA, CA & Germany.
-We are continuing to expand & will consider accepting students in additional states.
+We are focused on creating sustainable, long-term systems for doulas and families, and value quality over quantity.
+We are also working in partnership with local and national organizations to impact birth outcomes in undervalued communities.
+Our partners include Bridgeport Prospers United Way, March of Dimes, New Haven Healthy Start.
+The CT State Office of Early Childhood, and others.

 15. Are payment plans available?